melosso/portway/README.md

 2. To lock your settings, run the command `.\encrypt.exe -e` or `--encrypt`
 3. To unlock your settings, run the command `.\encrypt.exe -d` or `--decrypt`

-The public (and private) keys will be stored safely in the `cert` folder.
+The key pair will be stored safely in the `.core` folder.

-> [!TIP]
->  Make sure to securely store your private key (*.pem) somewhere else.
-It's recommended to only store the private key temporarily in the `cert` folder during your time maintaining the application.

 ## 📡 API Examples